pr4-kp/pr4-kp.github.io/content/posts/horospheres-project.md

 ## Horospheres

 **Horospheres** are a geometric object that are defined on hyperbolic spaces.
-They formalize the idea of taking a sphere "to infinity".
+They formalize the idea of taking a sphere "to infinity."
 Formally, we take a **geodesic ray** $\gamma\colon[0,\infty)\to H$, where $H$ is a hyperbolic space.
 A *geodesic* is a path from one point to another where the path is as small as possible.
 The ray just has the property that any subset of $\gamma$ is a geodesic as well.